Nouxx/blazing-fire/apps/web/README.md

 Create a `.env` file in this directory with the values specified in [`.env.example`](.env.example).

-The `anon` and `service role` keys are required.
-They can be in from the local Supabase environment, by running:
+The `anon` and `service role` keys from your local Supabase environment are required.
+They can be found by running:

 ```bash
 pnpm supabase status